Wesley-Chan/GTK-for-Windows/README.md

 This build system is inspired by and modified from [Tarnyko](http://www.tarnyko.net/)'s [gtk3\_build\_system](http://www.tarnyko.net/repo/gtk3_build_system/).

-He always does the great job porting GTK+ to Windows for GTK+ fans all around the world.
+He was always doing the great job porting GTK+ to Windows for GTK+ fans all around the world.

 ## How to Use